rubygems/bundler-site/source/issues.html.md

 Detailed information about each Bundler command, including help with common problems, can be found in the [Bundler man pages](http://bundler.io/man/bundle.1.html) or [Bundler Command Line Reference](http://bundler.io/v1.11/commands.html).

 ## Troubleshooting

+### Permission denied when installing bundler

+Certain operating systems such as MacOS and Ubuntu have versions of Ruby that require evelated privileges to install gems.

+    ERROR:  While executing gem ...
+(Gem::FilePermissionError)
+      You don't have write permissions for the /Library/Ruby/Gems/2.0.0 directory.

+There are multiple ways to solve this issue.
+You can install bundler with elevated privilges using `sudo` or `su`.

+    sudo gem install bundler

+If you cannot elevated your privileges or do not want to globally install Bundler, you can use the `--user-install` option.

+    gem install bundler --user-install

+This will install Bundler into your home directory.
+Note that you will need to append `~/.gem/ruby/<ruby version>/bin` to your `$PATH` variable to use `bundle`.

 ### Heroku errors